sian504/camera_and_curls/README.md

 1. Home page
 2. Portfolio page
-3. Contact form for users who would like to request to work together on a creative project
+3. Contact form (Changed to About) for users who would like to request to work together on a creative project

 These pages will be contained in a navigation bar that will appear at the top of each page so that the user is able to navigate easily through all sections of the site.
 The order of the navigation bar appears in order of priority Home > Portfolio > Contact.
 I believe this is a natural progression for the user and a layout that will allow them to enjoy the photos best.

-The homepage will consist of a visually appealing slideshow of some of my photos along with a short About Me section so that they are able to find out some information about the photographer.
+The homepage will consist of a visually appealing slideshow of some of my photos along with a short About Me section so that users are able to find out some information about the photographer.
 All text blocks will be minimal to not distract the user from the images.
 The portfolio section will allow the user to delve deeper into different categories of photos that I have taken.
 These will be arranged by the countries they were taken in, in chronological order, so that they are able to see the progression in my ability and style.
 The contact form will consist of a hero image of a selected photo with a form that allows users to leave their contact details and leave feedback or request to be contacted about a potential collaboration.

 ## Skeleton